-PSYC 110 Developmental Psychology - Child Through Adult (3)
+PSYC 110 Developmental Psychology - Child Through Adult (3) 3 hours lecture

 Provides an overview, from a psychological perspective, of human growth and development throughout the lifespan, from conception to death.
 Biological and environmental influences on development, developmental theories and research of physical, cognitive, personality, and social development, as well as attention to developmental problems are examined.